MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/receivables-how-apply-sales-transactions-manually.md

 You can apply customer payments manually in the **Cash Receipt Journal** window.
 A cash receipt journal is a type of general journal, so you can use it to post transactions to general ledger, bank, customer, vendor, and fixed assets accounts.
 You can apply the payment to one or more debit entries when you post the payment, or you can apply from the posted entries later.

 You can also apply customer and vendor payments in the **Payment Reconciliation Journal** window, by using functions for bank statement import, automatic application, and bank account reconciliation.
 For more information, see [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).
 Alternatively, you can reconcile customer payments based on a list of unpaid sales documents in the **Payment Registration** window.
-For more information, see [How to: Reconcile Customer Payments From a List of Unpaid Sales Documents](receivables-how-reconcile-customer-payments-list-unpaid-sales-documents.md)
+For more information, see [Reconcile Customer Payments From a List of Unpaid Sales Documents](receivables-how-reconcile-customer-payments-list-unpaid-sales-documents.md)

 ## <a name="to-fill-and-post-a-cash-receipt-journal"></a>To fill and post a cash receipt journal
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Cash Receipt Journal**, and then choose the related link.